Deadline June 28th to sign up for Maturity Test for the students who plan to hand in their thesis and apply for Degree Certificate by July 31st.

 How should I write the maturity test?

 The maturity test is written as a digital exam in Hanken's Examinarium room.
+During the current situation when Exam is closed the maturity test is written in Moodle.

 Plan the text and give it a clear outline.
 Write your text, keeping in mind that the person who reads it has not read your thesis.
 Provide your text with the name of the assignment you are writing (Purpose, Method, or the like).
 The text should consist of complete sentences, be divided into coherent paragraphs and have a good linguistic form.
 In the beginning of the text you can give a short introduction and at the end you can conclude with a summary of your reasoning and/or arguments.